-- If your health insurance policy was cancelled earlier this fall, you may be eligible to renew it for 2014 coverage.
+- If your health insurance policy was cancelled in fall 2013, you may be eligible to renew it for 2014 coverage.
 Call your insurer to verify whether your plan is still available.
 For more info, read Cancelled Health Plans Leave Consumers Puzzled

 Where To Buy Health Insurance

 Your Health Idaho is Idaho’s official portal for buying an Obamacare Health Exchange Plan under the Affordable Care Act.
 To sign up online for coverage on Your Health Idaho, be prepared to fill out a form that could take 30 minutes or longer.
 To complete the process quickly, have this info handy:

 - Social security numbers for everyone in your household

 - Your most-recent pay stub or recent records of your wages

 - Information about other types of income you receive, such as alimony, unemployment benefits or a pension